Way of the Tree of Life

 Three intensive weeks — purifying the heart, clarity of mind, and uniting body and soul.
 Open to Map of the Soul graduates and to anyone who completes it before or after.

-Three weeks devoted to purity of heart and clarity of mind, refining and uniting body and soul — a framework whose whole aim is to weave a precise approach to psychotherapy by the light of Kabbalah and Chassidut.
+An experiential framework whose whole aim is to weave a precise approach to psychotherapy by the light of Kabbalah and Chassidut — a depth process that engages heart, mind, body and soul together.

 As always, the study weaves in exercises, contemplation (meditation), movement, breath, deep conversation, time in nature, and work in pairs and small groups — plus many surprises found in no other learning setting.